localstack-samples/localstack-pro-samples/stepfunctions-lambda/README.md

 localstack start -d
 ```

-Push the following command to create the Lambda functions:
+Run the following command to create the Lambda functions:

 ```sh
 make create-lambdas